 - Learn to Promote Your Brand with Mobile Ads – Social media networks offer amazing advertising benefits to whoever is brave enough to try it.
 You can optimize Facebook, Instagram, Google, YouTube, Snapchat campaigns as you please, based on demographics, phone screens, locations, and so on.
 Here’s a solid guide to planning an effective mobile campaign.

-- Use Google My Business to Get Local – If you run a local business, you’d better not skip “Google My Business.”
+- Use Google Business Profile to Get Local – If you run a local business, you’d better not skip “Google Business Profile.”
 This feature integrates your small local business into the Google network, publishes your details and location online, and leads interested customers straight to your doors.
 Whenever mobile users search for local results (“best restaurants near me,” “gym near me,” “second-hand clothes in Chicago”), Google might just showcase your business in a featured widget (just before the #1 organic result.)

 - Encourage Your Fans to Check-In from Your Business Place – If you own a local business, you should encourage your customers and clients to check-in using services like Foursquare, Where, or Gowalla.
 This simple action will lead to improved brand awareness.